ushaprof/ai_case_study/README.md

 <br>
 <img src="https://github.com/ushaprof/ai_case_study/blob/main/Images/waymo_logo.png">
 ## WAYMO Origins and Background:
  Waymo, a subsidiary of Alphabet Inc., was spun out from Google’s self-driving car project in 2016.
 The company has focused on commercializing its AI-driven autonomous vehicle technology, targeting sectors like ride-hailing, logistics, and partnerships with automakers.
-Waymo’s mission is to make transportation safer and more accessible by leveraging advanced AI and machine learning.
+Waymo’s mission is to make transportation safer and more accessible by leveraging advanced AI and machine learning.[TechCrunch](https://techcrunch.com/2016/07/08/googles-self-driving-car-project-has-a-new-legal-lead/)
  “Way forward in mobile” Waymo evolved from Google’s Chauffeur, co-founded by Anthony Levandowski and Sebastian Thrun.
  <br>